Tinto Tapas Bar

 - Provides: Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Free wi-fi

-- Music on stereo: Spanish pop and flamenco
+- Music on stereo: Spanish pop

 - Capacity: 54

 - Number of wines sold by the glass: 7